WoodyLinwc/Auto-Twitter-Bot/README.md

 - I use the free Twitter API v2, so I don't have the access of retweet a post, like a post, search a post etc.

-- I use igmur as my a storage to keep all my images online.
+- I use igmur as my storage to keep all my images online.

 ## License and Credits
 MIT License.
 Inspired by the Twitter Bot tutorial from [Ryan Carmody](https://www.ryancarmody.dev/about)